alexbeletsky/backbone-express-spa/README.md

 This project is supposed to be a *starter kit* helping a community to build Single Page architectures based upon Backbone.js and Express.js frameworks.

-Programatic approach is key.
-The simplest approach as possible, just to show the way not finalized application.
-It covers aspects of front-end desing, as well as open API.
+Pragmatic approach is key.
+The simplest implementation as possible, just to show the way not finalized application.
+It covers aspects of front-end design, as well as open API.

 You are the one, who can help project to grow.
 Join now and contribute, your help is much appreciated.